 The results revealed that only 49% of assigned offices were being used, while transient employees used only 67% of the hoteling space — leaving 1,665 workspaces vacant daily.

-With 695 offices around the world, the firm continues to drive efficient use of its 21 million square feet of space.
-By expanding its use of EMS, the firm expects to save an additional $97 million over the next five years — translating to about $36 million in annual real estate savings.
+With 695 offices around the world, the firm continues to drive efficient use of their 21 million square feet of space.
+By expanding their use of EMS, the firm expects to save an additional $97 million over the next five years — translating to about $36 million in annual real estate savings.